-Administration and Coordination
+• Administration and Coordination

-- ➤ New hire for a new MPO Director position and an additional transportation planner position.
+- New hire for an additional transportation planner position.
 (MPO) - Prepare and make available progress reports, and draft meeting minutes.
 (MPO) - Preparation of agendas for TCC, Executive Board and all other special meetings, record meeting minutes and produce final minutes.
-(MPO)

-➤ Review and Update Planning Memorandum of Agreement with TDOT, KYTC, MPO, and City of Clarksville for Transit.
-(MPO, TDOT, KYTC)

-• UPWP (Amendments, Administrative Modifications, etc)
+(MPO) - ➤ Review and Update Planning Memorandum of Agreement with TDOT, KYTC, MPO, and City of Clarksville for Transit.
+(MPO, TDOT, KYTC) - UPWP (Amendments, Administrative Modifications, etc)

-➤ Coordination with TDOT, KYTC and CTS on FY2024-2025 UPWP development, adoption, and adjustments or amendments when required.
+- ➤ Coordination with TDOT, KYTC and CTS on FY2028-2029 UPWP development and adoption. - Administrative modifications or amendments to the FY2026-FY2027 UPWP as needed.
 (MPO)